kevin-ch-day/Rotterdam/docs/risk-scoring.md

 The scoring engine in `platform/android/analysis/static/scoring/risk_score.py` combines static and dynamic metrics into a normalized 0–100 risk score.

+The previous `analysis/risk_scoring` helper package has been archived under `analysis/archived/`.

 ## Metrics and Weights

 Default metric weights are tuned for common risk indicators.
 Values are normalized internally so weights sum to 1.0.